VoPhuongAnh/Session-6.1-Data-driven.-Unit-Economics/README.md

 #len(df_receipt_history_data[df_receipt_history_data["new_customer"] == 1]["customer_id"].unique())
 ```

-From the [1] and [2], CAC is 2531.9523809523807 or TechStream need to spend around $2,532 in March 2023 to acquire a new customer.
+From the [1] and [2], CAC is:  1213.968253968254 or TechStream need to spend around $1,213.97 in March 2023 to acquire a new customer.

 #### 2. ARPU: Average Revenue Per User

-2.1 - Total revenue is 83033, which is the summed amount collected from receipt history file.
+2.1 - Total revenue is $83,033, which is the summed amount collected from receipt history file.
 [3]

 2.2 - Total number of users is 292, which is the total customer from receipt history file.
 [4]